hellojwilde/hellojwilde.github.io/_drafts/gossamer.md

 - Come say hi in `#gossamer` on Mozilla IRC.
 - File issues on GitHub.
 We're centralizing issues in the [`gossamer`](https://github.com/hellojwilde/gossamer) repo for now.

+There's a lot of awesome in the pipeline.
+Stay tuned!